ehansis/nfcmusik/README.md

 # nfcmusik

-**Goal:** build a simple mp3 player that is usable for toddlers, based on a raspberry pi.
+**Goal:** build a simple mp3 player that a toddler can use, based on a raspberry pi.

 A song is started by placing an NFC token on a sensor.
 Removing the token stops the music.
 That's all the user interface there is.